 Escambia River Fishing

-In addition to typical sunfish and bass species, the Escambia River also harbors other sportfish such as spotted bass, longear sunfish, warmouth, spotted sunfish, shadow bass, and black crappie.
-While all these species can be caught from the mainstem river, large tributaries should not be neglected.
-Big Escambia Creek and Pine Barren Creek have excellent spotted bass populations that are rarely exploited.
-Fishing should be good throughout the winter and early spring in the lower, tidal reaches of the river; however, fishing success in the upper river depends largely upon water levels.
-Normally, high water conditions exist during winter and early spring (January through April).
-Elevated water levels and flooding make the upper river more difficult to fish at times.
+Fishing should be useful throughout the winter and early spring in the lower, tidal reaches of the river; however, fishing success in the upper river depends largely upon water levels.
+Naturally, high water conditions exist during winter and early spring (January through April).
+Elevated water levels and flooding make the upper river more challenging to fish at times.